13 Best Podcast Recording Software

 Hindenburg Journalist

 This software is PERFECT for the experienced podcaster.
 With a full arsenal of every feature you can think of and plenty of products to choose from, this recording software is excellent for those looking to take their podcasting game to the next level.
-Plus, with a 30-day free trial, you can feel free to try out this software for a full month before fully committing.
+Plus, with a 30-day free trial, you can try out this software for a full month before fully committing.

 Pros: